Governance

 PREAMBLE

-In the following text "Society" shall signify the American Physical Society; "Council" and "Board" shall signify the Council of Representatives and the Board of Directors of the Society, respectively; "CEO" shall signify the Chief Executive Officer of the Society; and "Regular Meeting" shall signify the principal meeting held once a year by the Division.
+In the following text "Society" shall signify the American Physical Society; "Council" shall signify the Council of Representatives; and “Board” shall signify the Board of Directors of the Society, respectively; "CEO" shall signify the Chief Executive Officer of the Society; and "Regular Meeting" shall signify the principal meeting held once a year by the Division.

 ARTICLE I - NAME